ThomasRohde/PyBCM/MANUAL.md

 - Tailor capability formats for specific AI tools
 - Customize the structure of AI-generated responses
 - Maintain your customizations across application updates

+## Using Copy/Paste with ChatGPT

+PyBCM provides smart copy/paste functionality for AI integration, allowing you to expand your capability model using ChatGPT.

+### Copying a Prompt from a Selected Capability

+1. **Select a capability** in the tree view.
+2. **Press Ctrl+C** to copy its context to the clipboard in a format optimized for AI tools like ChatGPT.

+### Pasting the Prompt into ChatGPT

+1. **Open ChatGPT** in your browser.
+2. **Paste the copied prompt** into the chat input field and submit it.

+### Copying the Resulting JSON from ChatGPT

+1. **Wait for ChatGPT** to generate the JSON array of sub-capabilities.
+2. **Copy the resulting JSON** from the chat response.

+### Pasting the JSON into the Tree View

+1. **Select the parent capability** in the tree view where you want to add the sub-capabilities.
+2. **Press Ctrl+V** to paste the JSON array of sub-capabilities.
+3. Ensure each capability in the array has `name` and `description` fields.

+This allows you to:
+- Copy capability context for use with ChatGPT.
+- Paste AI-generated capabilities from ChatGPT into your model.
+- Seamlessly integrate AI-generated content into your capability structure.